-She has been blessed to work with numerous performing arts companies including March Productions (Barnum), Promise Adelaide (Musical Moments), Shane Davidson Presents (The Little Mermaid Jr, Legally Blonde Jr, Into the Woods Jr x 3, Lion King Jr, and Beauty & the Beast Jr - Silly Girl), iTheatrics/JTI Australia (Guys and Dolls Jr), Harvest Rain (Hairspray) and Pelican Productions (Annie Jr – Drake and Seussical Jr), as well as part of their MTC since 2015, which she has held many principal solos including her absolute favourite lead role as Mary Poppins.
+Lucy has been blessed to work with numerous performing arts companies including March Productions (Barnum), Promise Adelaide (Musical Moments), Shane Davidson Presents (The Little Mermaid Jr, Legally Blonde Jr, Into the Woods Jr x 3, Lion King Jr, and Beauty & the Beast Jr - Silly Girl), iTheatrics/JTI Australia (Guys and Dolls Jr), Harvest Rain (Hairspray) and Pelican Productions (Annie Jr – Drake and Seussical Jr), as well as part of their Music Theatre Camp since 2015, which she has held many principal solos including her absolute favourite lead role as Mary Poppins.

-Lucy is a member of the Walford Middle School Choir as well as their performing choir, Chica Voce.
+Lucy is a member of the Walford Girls Middle School Choir as well as their principal performing choir, ChanterElle.
 She trains in vocal technique and music theatre with Linda Ellis and Kylie Green and has trained in dance since she was 3 years old: studying Broadway jazz, tap, ballet and hip hop with Norwood Ballet.
 Lucy is also an inaugural member of the Pelican Theatre Academy.

 Mark has trained throughout Australia and New York studying Musical Theatre at Schools including The Victorian College of the Arts (VCA Bachelor of Musical Theatre), APO Arts Academy (Advanced Diploma Musical Theatre), and Broadway Dance Centre (Scholarship Program).
 Mark is most well known from his appearances on The Voice, most recently in this years series making his way on to Team Ricky!